 Alert Bay – Visit the oldest community on Northern Vancouver Island, and view the world’s tallest Totem Pole.

-Quatsino Lodge – Stay at this remote lodge for some of the best sport fishing, most personal service, and all around amazing experience.
+Quatsino Lodge – Stay at this remote lodge for some of the best sport fishing, most personal service, and all-around amazing experience.

 Bere Point Regional Park – During July and August head to the viewing platform for your best chance at seeing Orca’s rubbing up against the rocks.

 So there you have it…the Ultimate Vancouver Island Bucket List!
+No matter which area of Vancouver Island you are visiting, there is plenty to see and do!

 What would you add?